Behavioural Family Therapy (BFT)

 In essence, Behavioral Family Therapy aims to enhance family functioning, reduce conflicts, and promote positive changes in communication and behaviors within the family unit.
 It is a collaborative and practical approach that helps families create a healthier and more supportive environment for everyone involved.

-How does BFT work
+How BFT Works

 Setting goals to achieve during therapy including having fewer arguments, showing more appreciation for each other, or spending more quality time together.

 In a nutshell, Behavioral Family Therapy is about improving the way family members relate to each other and creating a happier, healthier family unit.
-By learning new skills and working together, families can build stronger bonds and resolve conflicts in a positive way.

-Initial Assessment: The therapist starts by conducting an initial assessment to understand the family’s concerns, challenges, and dynamics.
+The therapist starts by conducting an initial assessment to understand the family’s concerns, challenges, and dynamics.
 They listen to each family member’s perspective and gather information about the problems they are facing.

-Setting Goals: Together with the family, the therapist sets specific goals for therapy.
+Together with the family, the therapist sets specific goals for therapy.
 These goals are based on the identified issues and what the family wants to achieve through the therapeutic process.

-Homework Assignments: The therapist assigns “homework” to the family, which involves practicing the new skills and techniques outside of the therapy sessions.
+The therapist assigns “homework” to the family, which involves practising the new skills and techniques outside of the therapy sessions.
 This helps integrate the learned behaviors into their daily lives and reinforces positive changes.
+They create a safe environment where everyone can express thoughts and feelings freely, without fear of judgment.

-Reinforcement and Celebrating Success: Positive changes and improvements are acknowledged and celebrated by the therapist and the family.
+Positive changes and improvements are acknowledged and celebrated by the therapist and the family.
 This reinforcement motivates the family to continue making progress.